YeezyTaughtMe1/HTB-OpenAdmin/README.md

 Found HTTP on port 80 and SSH on port 22.

 Visiting the page, apache shows me Ubuntu landing, so I learn the host is an Ubuntu system.
-I then attempted login via SSH using common creds, did not work.
+I then attempted login via SSH using common creds which did not work.

 ## Dirb